Central Illinois' On-Line Broadcast Museum

 (YouTube)

-(right): The Champaign-Urbana Television Dealers Association, being led by WCIA introduced the new appliance to the Champaign-Urbana households by hosting a weekend trade show like an event at the Urbana Armory.
-Each dealer had a booth in which they could display their models.
-Television's with names like Arvin, Majestic, Hoffman, DuMont, Sentinel, Columbia, and Motorola, joined brands known today like RCA, Philco, Zenith, Sylvania, Emerson, and Admiral at the dealer's booths.
-I would bet that most if not all were manufactured right here in the USA.
-WCIA also gave a demonstration of just how attendees would look on TV by setting up a camera with a closed circuit "broadcast" within the confines of the Armory.
-The event attracted thousands, with a newspaper account naming the east central Illinois and west central Indiana communities which were represented at the show.
-It appeared that the advent of the TV age was coming into Central Illinois with a great deal of enthusiasm and excitement!
+The Champaign-Urbana Television Dealers Association, led by WCIA, introduced a new appliance to households in Champaign-Urbana.
+They hosted a weekend trade show event at the Urbana Armory, where each dealer had a booth to display their models.
+Brands such as Arvin, Majestic, Hoffman, DuMont, Sentinel, Columbia, Motorola, and today's well-known brands like RCA, Philco, Zenith, Sylvania, Emerson, and Admiral were showcased.
+It is likely that most if not all, were manufactured in the USA.
+WCIA also demonstrated how attendees would look on TV by setting up a camera with a closed circuit "broadcast" within the confines of the Armory.
+The event attracted thousands from east central Illinois and west central Indiana communities.
+The advent of the TV age was met with great enthusiasm and excitement in Central Illinois.
+(Urbana Courier)

 (above): Magnavox (upper left), Philco (upper right), Motorola (lower left), and RCA (lower right), were all well-known brands of TV in 1953....all American companies, all producing sets in America for Americans!